Board of Control for Cricket in India: Media rights

-In 2018, satellite broadcaster Star India won the BCCI's exclusive media rights for the years 2018–2023.
-Star India won the rights to broadcast Indian cricket team's matches on their television channels, and rights to broadcast on Disney+ Hotstar for ₹6138.10 crore.
+In 2018, satellite broadcaster Star India won the BCCI's exclusive media rights from 2018 to 2023.
+Star India won the rights to broadcast the Indian cricket team's matches on their television channels, and the rights to broadcast on Disney+ Hotstar for ₹6138.10 crore.

 On average, Star Sports pays ₹60.1 crore per match to the BCCI.
-The deal also include rights to broadcast men's domestic tournaments such as the Vijay Hazare Trophy, Ranji Trophy, Irani Cup, Duleep Trophy and Mushtaq Ali Trophy; and women's international cricket matches in India on Star Sport and Disney+ Hotstar.
+The deal also include rights to broadcast men's domestic tournaments such as the Vijay Hazare Trophy, Ranji Trophy, Irani Cup, Duleep Trophy and Syed Mushtaq Ali Trophy; and women's international cricket matches in India on Star Sport and Disney+ Hotstar.